Corniel/corniel.github.io/hello-world/2022-01-31_social_coding.md

 To make this work with a company, by default (sometimes there are legal limitations), all developers/tests should have read access to all source code.
-Reviewers should not be limited to team that is responsible for the code base - for simple bug fixes, you might not want to bother other teams though - and ideally, multiple reviewers are involved.
+Reviewers should not be limited to a team that is responsible for the code base - for simple bug fixes, you might not want to bother other teams though - and ideally, multiple reviewers are involved.